B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 • Division performed using a number line

-I represent \(\frac{3}{4}\)on the number line (red line).
-I ask myself the question "How many groups of \(\frac{1}{2}\) are there in \(\frac{3}{4}\)?" »
+I represented \(\frac{3}{4}\)on the number line (red line).
+I ask myself the question «How many groups of \(\frac{1}{2}\) are there in \(\frac{3}{4}\)?».

-Knowing that \(\frac{2}{4}\; = \;\frac{1}{2}\), I determine how many \(\frac{2}{4}\) there are in \(\frac{3}{4}\).
+Knowing that \(\frac{2}{4}\; = \;\frac{1}{2}\), I found how many \(\frac{2}{4}\) there are in \(\frac{3}{4}\).

-On the number line above, I can see that there is a group of \(\frac{1}{2}\) or \(\frac{2}{4}\) and \(\frac {2}{4}\) to \(\frac{3}{4}\), there is half (\(\frac{1}{2}\)) of another, so in total there are 1\(\frac{1}{2}\) groups of \(\frac{1}{2}\).
+On the number line, I can see that there is one group of \(\frac{1}{2}\) or \(\frac{2}{4}\) and from \(\frac {2}{4}\) to \(\frac{3}{4}\), there is half (\(\frac{1}{2}\)) of another, so in total there are 1\(\frac{1}{2}\) groups of \(\frac{1}{2}\).

 • Division performed using like denominators

-\(\begin{array}{l}\frac{3}{4}\; \div \;\frac{1}{2}\; = \;\frac{3}{4}\; \div \ ;\frac{2}{4}\\\quad \quad \;\; = \;\frac{{3\; \div \;2}}{{4\; \div \;4}}\\ \quad \quad \;\; = \;\frac{{\frac{3}{2}}}{1}\; = \;\frac{3}{2}\\\quad \quad \;\ ;= \;1\frac{1}{2}\end{array}\)
+\(\begin{array}{l}\frac{3}{4}\; \div \;\frac{1}{2}\; = \;\frac{3}{4}\; \div \;\frac{2}{4}\\\quad \quad \;\; = \;\frac{{3\; \div \;2}}{{4\; \div \;4}}\\ \quad \quad \;\; = \;\frac{{\frac{3}{2}}}{1}\; = \;\frac{3}{2}\\\quad \quad \;\;= \;1\frac{1}{2}\end{array}\)

 Division of a Fraction by a Mixed Number